abg/holland-delphini/README.rst

 TODO
 ====

-  * Make the archival method configuration instead of hardcoding tar
+  * Make the archival method configurable instead of hardcoding rsync
   * Allow sudo execution of commands on remote server (probably by just making those command invocations configurable) - this will lift the restriction on direct ssh access to BackupDataDir